 The School of Architecture offers the Ph.D. in Architecture, designed to prepare individuals for university level teaching and professional research and for leadership positions in industry and professional architectural practice.
-Doctoral students must consult the Graduate School for regulations and requirements pertaining to its degrees.
-Students should also consult Academic Policies for additional information.
+Doctoral students must consult the Graduate School section for regulations and requirements pertaining to its degrees.
+Students should also consult the Academic Policies section for additional information.

 Completion of degree requirements is assumed to take a minimum of three years of approved graduate study and research beyond the bachelor’s degree in a related field or a bachelor’s degree and related practical experience.
 For the Ph.D. student without Advanced Standing, a minimum of 48 graduate units completed in residence on the University Park Campus in Los Angeles is required.
 Full-time study is represented by enrollment in six units during the semester.
-Usually, the school and the student’s guidance committee insist on a clear and mutually understood commitment of time and energy by the student to ensure significant involvement in the doctoral learning experience.
+Usually, the school and the student’s qualifying exam committee insist on a clear and mutually understood commitment of time and energy by the student to ensure significant involvement in the doctoral learning experience.

 Application and Admission

 Admission to the Ph.D. is granted by the Dean of the School of Architecture.
 However, only a letter from the Office of Graduate Admission constitutes an official offer of admission; correspondence with department chairs or individual faculty members does not constitute admission.

 Priority consideration for Ph.D. student funding will be given to those applicants who submit all application materials by December 1.
 The university will continue to accept and consider applications submitted after December 1.
 Those who wish to submit applications after the deadline should check with the School of Architecture.
 Applications for admission to the Ph.D. program are made once each year for fall semester admission.